Want to register

 New Zealand

-A full check-list can be found on page five of this form.
+Please use this application form to apply for registration.
+A full documentation checklist can be found on page five of the form.

 Applications processing

 The Board cannot accept incomplete applications.
-Please post/courier all required documentation (including application fee) together.
+Please post/courier all required documentation together.

 A checklist of documents required with your Application for Registration is included as part of the application form.